seL4/l4v/docs/setup.md

 brew install riscv-tools
 ```

-Note that CMake will require the x86 compiler before it can be invoked.

-The instructions in the sections below should apply for both Linux and macOS.
+The instructions in the sections below apply for both Linux and macOS.

 [homebrewwebsite]: https://brew.sh